aiven/terraform-provider-aiven/README.md

 `topic_name` is the actual name of the topic account.
 This propery cannot be changed once the service is created.
 Doing so will result in the topic being deleted and new one created instead.

+`termination_protection` is a Terraform client-side deletion protection, which prevents a Kafka
+topic from being deleted.
+It is recommended to enable this for any production Kafka topic containing critical data.

 Other properties should be self-explanatory.
 They can be changed after the topic has been created.